Here are the instructions to develop a new task.

 @NoArgsConstructor

-These are required in order to make your plugin work with Kestra.
-These are Lombok annotations that allow Kestra and its internal serialization to work properly.
+These annotations required to make your plugin work with Kestra.
+They are Lombok annotations and allow Kestra and its internal serialization to work properly.

 Class declaration